 We also want to share another music player app concept made by our design team (in Agilie, we are excited about music).

 #3.
-Copyright and legality
+Copyright & Legality

 #5.
 Advertising method

-- QA-engineers who will test your audio streaming app and make sure of its trouble-free operation.
+QA engineers, needed to test your audio streaming app and make sure of its trouble-free operation.

-- Marketers who can compose a smart marketing campaign designed to promote your Spotify app clone.
+Marketers, able to compose a smart marketing campaign designed to promote your Spotify app clone.

-- Preparation of technical specifications
+Preparation of technical specifications

-- Music application development
+Music application development

-- Release and support of the music app
+Release and support of the music app

 Now you understand how to develop a music streaming app.
 But the price issue still remains.
 So…

 Updatable music database

 Search by database

 #2.
 Location of your app development company

 MVP model: from $50.000 to $80.000

-- The app like Spotify for different platforms:
+Support for different platforms:

 iOS: from $80.000 to $120.000 (or even higher)

-- Android: from $95.000 to $150.000 (not a limit, though)
+Android: from $95.000 to $150.000 (not a limit, though)

-- for both platforms: $150.000 - $190.000.
-And, again, the price will increase as the functionality of your Spotify app clone becomes more complex.
+both platforms: $150.000 - $190.000.
+Andб again, the price will increase as the functionality of your Spotify app clone becomes more complex.